Key Ideas about this Work of Art

 - The Jewish Torah scroll is considered a sacred object and is kept safe inside a case at all times.

 - Decorative floral designs are often featured in traditional Chinese art.
 The intricate patterns of leaves and petals on the surface of the case represent both the beauty of life and the Torah scroll that is protected inside the case.

-Among the Jewish communities in the Islamic lands, it was often customary to enshrine the Torah scroll in a hinged case made of wood and often sheathed in copper or precious metals.
-The scroll is wound on two rollers within the case and is never removed.
-During readings the open case stands upright on a table.
+Among the Jewish communities in the areas under Muslim rule, the Torah scroll was often protected in a hinged wooden case covered with copper or precious metals.
+The scroll in this case is wound on two rollers inside the case and is never removed.
+During public readings of the Torah, the open case stands upright on a table.

 This Torah case, or tik (pronounced teek), is one of a small group of ceremonial objects made by Chinese artisans for the Baghdadi Jewish communities in India.
 Originally from Iraq, the Baghdadi Jews emigrated to the Indian subcontinent in the 1800s.
 This Torah case was originally part of the collection held by the Magen David Synagogue in Mumbai (Bombay).
 It was taken to Israel when some members of the congregation emigrated to Israel in 1949.
 Before it was acquired by the Museum in 2006 the case was owned by the Kelly Yakov Ein Synagogue in Kiryat Bialik, Israel.